EventStore/documentation/docs/clients/grpc/subscribing-to-streams/README.md

 This won't read through the history of the stream, but will rather notify the handler when a new event appears in the respective stream.

+Keep in mind that when you subscribe to a stream from a certain position, as described [above](#subscribing-from-a-specific-position), you will also get live updates after your subscription catches up (processes all the historical events).

 ## Resolving link-to's

 Link-to events point to events in other streams in EventStoreDB.
 These are generally created by projections such as the `$by_event_type` projection which links events of the same event type into the same stream.
 This makes it easier to look up all events of a certain type.

 ::: tip
-Filtered subscriptions make it easier and faster to subscribe to all events of a certain type or matching a prefix.
-See the Filtering section for more information.
+[Filtered subscriptions](./filtering.md) make it easier and faster to subscribe to all events of a certain type or matching a prefix.
 :::

-When reading a stream you can specify whether to resolve link tos or not.
+When reading a stream you can specify whether to resolve link-to's or not.
 By default, link-to events are not resolved.
-You can set this with the `resolveLinkTos` parameter :
+You can change this behaviour by setting the `resolveLinkTos` parameter to `true`:

 <xode-group>
 <xode-block title="C#">